Are your mills still operating?

 When will *insert flour here* be back in stock?

 Yes.
-Although the retail store is currently closed, we have set up a temporary “curbside pickup.”
-When your order is ready (please allow 1–3 business days to process), we will give you a call at the number provided in your order.
+Although the retail store is currently closed, we have set up a temporary “curbside pick-up.”
+When your order is ready (please allow 1–2 business days to process), you will receive an email notification from us.
 When you arrive, call the front desk at (707) 778-1073 and we will bring your order out to you.

 Is the Artisan Baking Center open?